 Provide supervisor with accurate and timely information concerning the environment of the hall via weekly personal and staff meetings with supervisor.

-Attend and participate in all trainings listed but not limited to: Fall Training (Summer 2015), Spring Training (January 2016), and monthly In-Services
+Attend and participate in all trainings listed but not limited to: Fall Training (August 2017), Spring Training (January 2018), and monthly In-Services.

 Develop and promote a positive working relationship with all Residence Life staff, Facilities and Custodial workers, and Professional staff.